 - F. Courtroom Technology.
-Counsel must adhere to the requirements set forth in Local Civil Rule 16.1(3) and 39.1(c).
-Counsel may bring laptops or tablet computers into the courtroom but any such equipment shall be without Internet access.
+Counsel must adhere to the requirements set forth in Local Civil Rules 16.1(3) and 39.1(c).
+Counsel may bring laptops or tablet computers into the courtroom, but any such equipment shall not be used for recording or transmitting.
 Counsel shall adhere to Standing Order 05-PLR-7.
-For further technology requirements, visit the District Court's website. - G. The attention of counsel is directed to Local Civil Rules 45.1, 48.1 and 54.2, E.D.N.C.
-All counsel are reminded to review Local Civil Rules 39.1-39.4, E.D.N.C.
-In all cases, in addition to filing, counsel shall submit documents required by Local Civil Rules 39.1, 51.1, and 52.1 E.D.N.C. electronically to: Documents Judge Myers@nced.uscourts.gov (this email address is receipt only).
+For further technology requirements, visit the District Court's website. - G. The attention of counsel is directed to Local Civil Rules 45.1, 48.1 and 54.2.
+All counsel are reminded to review Local Civil Rules 39.1-39.4.
+In all cases, in addition to filing, counsel shall submit electronically documents required by Local Civil Rules 39.1, 51.1, and 52.1 to: Documents_Judge_Myers@nced.uscourts.gov (this email address is receipt only).